 “Amara delivers a heartfelt performance on stage with great elegance, emotion, and fluidity.
 It is refreshing to witness a dancer that reflects back to the authentic roots of belly dancing.
 She showcases herself in a way that takes you back to watching some of the Egyptian legends within her own personal, creative style.”

-Exuding emotion, strength, and passion, Amara Sayid has studied the art of Egyptian dance extensively to acquire the technique and cultural aspects to showcase the authenticity of the Oriental and Folkloric dance styles.
-Under the instruction of Samay, Amara began her love for dance at the age of 18.
+Specializing in the Egyptian style and folklore-inspired dances, Amara Sayid is recognized by her heartfelt performances exuding great elegance, emotion, and musicality.
+Her deep-rooted admiration and dedication to this art form is evident through her decades of studying and experience.
+Under the instruction of Samay, Amara began her love for dance in 2001.
 Showcasing a profound aptitude for her art, three years later Amara was one of the few chosen to join Samay Mideast Performing Company as the youngest member of the troupe.
-In a short time, she became the lead dancer and in 2009 was named Assistant Director of the company.
-Currently, Amara is the Artistic Director for the program, continuing the beautiful, creative, and soulful legacy of her master instructor, Samay.
+In a short time, she became the lead dancer, and in 2009 was named Assistant Director of the company.
+In 2014, Amara became the Artistic Director of the school continuing the beautiful, creative, and soulful legacy of her mentor Samay.

 Amara’s time with the troupe has provided her priceless opportunities to sharpen her technique.
 She had the honor of opening concert performances for singers such as Nancy Ajram, Najwa Karam, and Shireen.
-For over 15 years, her enthusiasm and approach has graced the stages of numerous local theatre productions, including Miami-Dade College’s Annual Dance shows (from 2001 to present), the Miami Belly Dance Convention (2010), and Rakstar (2010 & 2013) to name a few.
+Her enthusiasm and approach has graced the stages of numerous local theatre productions, including Miami-Dade College’s Annual Dance shows (from 2001 to present), the Miami Belly Dance Convention, Rakstar, and Middle Eastern Mosaic, to name a few.

 Danna Yasbet is an award-winning dance artist, inspired by Raqs Sharqi’s beauty, empowerment and emotion.
 Captivating audiences everywhere with her illustrious elegance and soulful, earthy technique, her style is recognized as a blend of authentic and contemporary Egyptian Dance.
 She was the runner-up soloist of the 2011 RAKSTAR International Competition, and shared the first-place win with Azhar Dance Ensemble in the 2013 USA Belly Dance Queen Competition - Troupe Category.
 Her goal is to entertain audiences everywhere while simultaneously promoting the appreciation and cultural understanding of this ageless art form.

-A sought after performer, Andrus have become one of Miami's new acclaimed, respected and loved dancers.
+A sought after performer, Andrú have become one of Miami's new acclaimed, respected and loved dancers.
 His exquisite inimitable style has led him to be awarded and crowned the first "Mr. Rakstar in 2012."
-Andrus is in high demand as he goes on several tours throughout the year.
+Andrú is in high demand as he goes on several tours throughout the year.

 Don't miss the opportunity to study with this captivating and dazzling dancer at Miami-Dade College.